vendrhub/vendr-payment-provider-invoicing/README.md

-# vendr-payment-provider-invoicing
+# Vendr Invoicing Payment Provider

-Invoicing Payment Provider for Vendr, the eCommerce solution for Umbraco v8+
+Invoicing Payment Provider for Vendr, the eCommerce package for Umbrao v8+